 Streaming Audio and Video

-Digital Collections provides streamed audio and video services for University courses and special programs for faculty, graduate students and staff.
+Reserves provides streaming audio and video services for University courses and special programs for faculty, graduate students and staff.
 For help getting started, see our help pages or call us at the contact number listed below.

 - Video Streaming: One week per title.
 If multiple titles are requested at a time, please allow an additional week for each additional title.